splitinfinities/workshop/readme.md

 `npm install bluebird —save` // this will do a postgres promise.
 `npm install cors —save`
 `psql -f ./sql/schema.sql` // sets up the the database!
+`npm install` // installs dependencies
 `npm start` // starts the site at http://localhost:3000

 Now, import the postman collection file in this repo - it's called Workshop.postman_collection.json.
 You'll have the stories prepared so you can interact with a pretty simple stories API.

+Add to the .profile, .bash_profile, or .zshrc: export PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH" Then open a new terminal window.
+You should have `psql`